Multi-Agent Systems with Neural Weave

 )

-# Aggregate results
+# Aggregate results from all agents

-all_findings = client.search_memories(
+all_findings = client.search("findings")Best Practices

-- Use descriptive
+- Use descriptive user_id values to identify agents

-user_idvalues to identify agents - Implement proper error handling for agent failures
+- Implement proper error handling for agent failures

 - Monitor memory usage across your agent team